White House steps up work on what to do about thawing Arctic

-The Biden administration is stepping up its work to figure about what to do about the thawing Arctic, which is warming three times faster than the rest of the world.
+(AP) — The Biden administration is stepping up its work to figure out what to do about the thawing Arctic, which is warming three times faster than the rest of the world.

 The White House said Friday it is reactivating the Arctic Executive Steering Committee, which coordinates domestic regulations and works with other Arctic nations.
 It also is adding six new members to the U.S. Arctic Research Commission, including two Indigenous Alaskans.